swflynn/Quasi_Regular_Grids/README.md

 Elements.
 Again we have used code made available by
 [John Burkardt](https://people.sc.fsu.edu/~jburkardt/f_src/gen_hermite_rule/gen_hermite_rule.html)
-(gen_hermite_rule.f90) which is also under a GNU LGPL license and has been included here for convenience.
+(gen_hermite_rule.f90) which is also under a [GNU LGPL License](https://www.gnu.org/licenses/lgpl-3.0.en.html) and has been included here for convenience.

 The Monte Carlo and Quasi-Monte Carlo Wiki page ([MCQMC](http://roth.cs.kuleuven.be/wiki/Main_Page)) has been a useful resource